Proxy Pattern

 • Compliance: Complete audit trails and access control for regulatory requirements

-πŸ““ Proxy Pattern Notebook - Enterprise LLM gateway with authentication, caching, load balancing, and real-time monitoring dashboard.
+๐Ÿ““ Proxy Pattern Notebookarrow-up-right Open In Colabarrow-up-right - Enterprise LLM gateway with authentication, caching, load balancing, and real-time monitoring dashboard.

 This pattern is essential for enterprise LLM deployments where security, cost control, and operational excellence are critical requirements.